Bern has been Switzerland’s capital city since 1848. But what if everything you pictured as a federal capital turned out to be the complete opposite?

+Hotels in Bern are plenty, despite its compact size.
 I stayed in Hotel Allegro, a 4* property just across the river from the Old Town and less than five minutes walk to the clock tower (although it’s also connected by the tram).

 Getting Around Bern

-For more information on Bern including city tours and excursions, visit the comprehensive tourism website.
+For more information on Bern city including tours and excursions, visit the comprehensive tourism website.